 - The Devil May Cry series is all about killing demons with maximum style.
 Both Dante and the player are expected to be Combat Aestheticists.

 - Pretty much Zhang He's personality in Dynasty Warriors, although in 7 it's somewhat tempered with seriousness later when Xiahou Yuan is killed during the fighting at Mount Dingjun.

-- HK-47 of Star Wars Knights Of The Old Republic at times expresses sentiments like this, most explicitly at one point in the sequel where he outright calls his assassinations art.
+- HK-47 of Knights of the Old Republic at times expresses sentiments like this, most explicitly at one point in the sequel where he outright calls his assassinations art.
 In context, this is a positive aspect, as HK-47's art tastes runs towards the minimalistic — he prefers clean, efficient kills that limits collateral damage (he is happy to have groups as targets, of course.
 He is still a murderous robotic psychopath).
 This is contrasted with his HK-50 knock-offs, who goes out of their way to kill as many people as they can without jeopardizing the mission (at one point, one of them even rejects the term assassination droid in favour of calling his function wanton slaughter).

 - Matador, the living embodiment of beautiful killing, in Shin Megami Tensei.